turboc1208/battery_control/README.md

 mid >= mid battery level > low
 <li>low : Values less than or equal to low are considered Low<br>
 low >= low battery level
+<li>notify : HA notify component to send message.
+Only one notify method is allowed per
+sensor but different sensors can use different notify methods.
+Sensor A can send a page sensor b can send an email.
+Just set up notify components in you HA configuration.yaml file.
 </ul>